Gogistics/prj-envoy-v1/services/api-v1/README.md

 # API service

 ## Notes:
-* ./certs is for development only
+* ./certs is for local development